betaveros/castlefall/README.markdown

 Note that no matter who made the victory declaration, which team they were on, which method they used, or whether the victory declaration was successful, **you always win or lose together with your team** (the set of people who had the same word as you did).

+Also note that the app does not do anything to record or analyze victory declarations, other than revealing the teams and words after the next round starts; it is expected that players will figure out who won themselves, and also keep track of scores if desired (although in the author's experience, Castlefall is usually just played repeatedly without scoring until everybody gets bored).

 Strategy
 --------